I’ve had two crippling bouts of writers’ block in my career.

 All the thought exercises and discussion and mental acrobatics in the world are not going to help as much as one tiny action will.
 They’re not worthless… but they’re not the way out, either.

-One page.
-One paragraph.
-One sentence.
-This sounds very facile, but ultimately, small steps are your best tools in escaping a stuck point.
+One page.ย One paragraph.ย One sentence.ย This sounds very facile, but ultimately, small steps are your best tools in escaping a stuck point.

 There are plenty of other things that help.
 I’m a big fan of support groups, accountability, mind tricks like Write or Die.
 I am a huge fan of bribes (as I stare at the chocolate cake on the counter, which I’ve promised myself I can eat when I’m done with this.)